 The Five QIPCO British Champions Series Categories

-For horseracing’s speed merchants, the QIPCO British Champions Series Sprint category comprises three races over the minimum distance of 5 furlongs (1,000 metres), the Betfred Temple Stakes (Haydock, 24 May 2014), King’s Stand Stakes (Royal Ascot, 17 June 2014) and Coolmore Nunthorpe Stakes (York, 22 August), and four races over 6 furlongs (1,200 metres), the Diamond Jubilee Stakes (Royal Ascot, 21 June), Darley July Cup (Newmarket, 12 July), Betfred Sprint Cup (Haydock, 6 September) and the finale on QIPCO British Champions Day, the QIPCO British Champions Sprint Stakes (Ascot, 18 October).
+For horseracing’s speed merchants, the QIPCO British Champions Series Sprint category comprises two races over the minimum distance of 5 furlongs (1,000 metres), the King’s Stand Stakes (Royal Ascot, 16 June 2014) and Coolmore Nunthorpe Stakes (York, 21 August), and five races over 6 furlongs (1,200 metres), the Commonwealth Cup - which is exclusive to three-year-olds - (Royal Ascot, 19 June), the Diamond Jubilee Stakes (Royal Ascot, 20 June), Darley July Cup (Newmarket, 11 July), Betfred Sprint Cup (Haydock, 5 September) and the finale on QIPCO British Champions Day, the newly-upgraded Group 1 QIPCO British Champions Sprint Stakes (Ascot, 17 October).

-All seven races are open to horses aged three years and up, with the Coolmore Nunthorpe Stakes also open to two-year-olds.
+All of the sprint contests, bar the Commonwealth Cup, are open to horses aged three years and up, with the Coolmore Nunthorpe Stakes also open to two-year-olds.

-The Mile (1,600 metres) category starts with two races for three-year-olds only, the QIPCO 2000 Guineas (Newmarket, 3 May) and the St James’s Palace Stakes (Royal Ascot, 17 June), and two races for four-year-olds and older horses, the JLT Lockinge Stakes (Newbury, 17 May) and the Queen Anne Stakes (Royal Ascot, 17 June).
+The Mile (1,600 metres) category starts with two races for three-year-olds only, the QIPCO 2000 Guineas (Newmarket, 2 May) and the St James’s Palace Stakes (Royal Ascot, 16 June), and two races for four-year-olds and older horses, the Al Shaqab Lockinge Stakes (Newbury, 16 May) and the Queen Anne Stakes (Royal Ascot, 16 June).

-The last three races pitch the three-year-olds against their older rivals in the QIPCO Sussex Stakes (Goodwood, 30 July), the Nayef Joel Stakes (Newmarket, 26 September) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 18 October).
+The last three races pitch the three-year-olds against their older rivals in the Qatar Sussex Stakes (Goodwood, 29 July), the newly-added Kingdom of Bahrain Sun Chariot Stakes - which is exclusive to fillies and mares - (Newmarket, 3 October) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 17 October).
 With prize money of £1 million, it is Europe's richest mile race.

 With races ranging in distance from 1¼ miles (2,000 metres) to 1½ miles (2,400 metres), the QIPCO British Champions Series Middle Distance category is the most important of all, full of hugely valuable, iconic contests.

-The Investec Coronation Cup (Epsom, 1 June, four-year-olds and up, 1½ miles) and the world famous Investec Derby (Epsom, 7 June, three-year-olds only, 1½ miles) are followed by the Prince of Wales’s Stakes (Royal Ascot, 18 June, four-year-olds and up, 1¼ miles).
+The Investec Coronation Cup (Epsom, 6 June, four-year-olds and up, 1½ miles) and the world-famous Investec Derby (Epsom, 6 June, three-year-olds only, 1½ miles) are followed by the Prince of Wales’s Stakes (Royal Ascot, 17 June, four-year-olds and up, 1¼ miles).

-Thereafter the age groups clash in the Coral-Eclipse (Sandown Park, 5 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by QIPCO, Ascot, 26 July, 1½ miles), the Juddmonte International (York, 20 August, 1¼ miles) and Britain's richest ten furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (18 October).
+Thereafter the age groups clash in the Coral-Eclipse (Sandown Park, 4 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by QIPCO, Ascot, 25 July, 1½ miles), the Juddmonte International (York, 19 August, 1¼ miles) and Britain's richest ten-furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (17 October).

 In the QIPCO British Champions Series Long Distance category come the stamina-sapping races for horses that can stay the trip - the "stayers".